-Maybe your dream is to lay on a beach for an entire afternoon watching your kids build sand castles.
+Maybe your dream is to lay on a beach in the Florida Keys for an entire afternoon watching your kids build sand castles.
 You’ll have a glass of wine (or drink of your choice) in hand while you look over at your partner and realize that life is good…..great….amazing.

 Living a life as a digital nomad family may not bring you to ‘dream land’ every day, but you will have a better chance of achieving your dream if take the steps to becoming location independent.

 A benefit of being a digital nomad family allows you to travel to the nice weather areas when it’s the right season.

 Or, have you spent a week camping with your kids and wished you would have saved enough to rent a boat to take the kids waterskiing?

 Living as a digital nomad allows you to spend less on ‘home’ expenses so you have the extra money to use to live the life you want.

-Experiential learning is some of the best type of learning that there is!
-I do not remember learning how dolphins often hunt together while I was in school growing up.
-However, when we were in Avila Beach we witnessed first hand a group of dolphins surrounding a school of fish and working together to catch their prey.
+I don’t remember learning how dolphins often hunt together while I was in school growing up.
+However, when we were in Avila Beach we witnessed first-hand a group of dolphins surrounding a school of fish and working together to catch their prey.